 university through the following activities: the Annual Frederick

-and conferences, film and video screenings, as well as book discussions
+and conferences, and film and video screenings, as well as book discussions

-that explore issues related to the culture and history of the Black
+that explore issues related to the culture and history of the black diaspora, past and present.